arihanth26/OOS-Product-Recommendation/README.md

 # Out-of-Stock Product Recommendation Engine
+This repository contains the code for our CS7641 Machine Learning project.
 When an item is out of stock (OOS), the order is at risk.
 We aim to recommend very similar substitutes that shoppers accept while preserving basket value, and to flag SKUs with weak substitute coverage for planners.

 ## Setup